Chicago Closing Cost Calculator: Estimate What You May Net

 Pre-Sale Repairs

-Addressing issues before listing can:
+Addressing issues before listing may:

-• Increase your sale price
+• Help support your asking price

-• Reduce time on market
+• Potentially reduce time on market

-• Avoid renegotiation after inspection
+• Reduce the likelihood of renegotiation after inspection

-Common pre-sale repairs and costs:
+Common pre-sale repairs and approximate costs:

 Interior paint$2,000-$5,000